Consecration of Russia to the Immaculate Heart of Mary: Conversion of Russia

-In 1946, during a gathering of youth at Fátima, Sister Lucia was asked by a young Russian girl, Natacha Derfelden, as to how the conversion of Russia would be accomplished.
-Sister Lucia responded that the conversion of Russia would come through the Eastern Orthodox Church and "the Oriental rite", seemingly meaning the conversion implied reconciliation and reunion between the Russian Orthodox Church and the Roman Catholic Church.
+In 1946, during a gathering of youth at Fátima, Sister Lúcia was asked by a young Russian girl, Natacha Derfelden, as to how the conversion of Russia would be accomplished.
+Sister Lúcia responded that "the conversion of Russia would be completed through the Orthodox Church and the Oriental rite."
+At Domus Pacis, the international headquarters of the World Apostolate of Fátima, there is the Russian Greek Catholic chapel of the Dormition, where the "Vatican copy" of the Kazan icon of the Mother of God was enshrined before its eventual return to Russia in 2004.

 A theological commentary written by Cardinal Joseph Ratzinger on the Fátima secret cites it as a "conversion of the heart".

-In 2003 and 2014, the Theotokos Derzhavnaya and the Theotokos of Port Arthur icon, were brought for veneration to the Portuguese city of Fatima,. where, according to Lucia dos Santos, Our Lady of Fatima predicted in 1917 that post-revolutionary Russia would, "spread her errors throughout the world, causing wars and persecutions of the Church."
+In 2003 and 2014, the "Reigning" and the "Port Arthur" icons of the Mother of God were brought for veneration to Fátima.